sensu/sensu-perf/README.md

 sessions (A1), three hosts are for running the Sensu Backend cluster (B1, B2, B3), and the final host runs Postgres for the Sensu Enterprise Event Store (P).
-One of the network switches is used for SSH access to each node and the Sensu Agent sessions traffic.
+One of the network switches is used for SSH access to each host and the Sensu Agent sessions traffic to the Backends.
 The other network switch is used for Sensu Backend etcd and Postgres traffic.
 The Postgres host uses three 1 gigabit ethernet cards, round-robin bonded (bond0), to increase its network bandwidth.

 ![Network Diagram](https://raw.githubusercontent.com/sensu/sensu-perf/master/images/network.png)